Turmeric Brown Rice Recipe – A Wholegrain Superfood

 September 23, 2019

-Want an easy and healthy dish to accompany your favourite meals?
-This wholegrain recipe makes the most of turmeric’s flavour and benefits.
+Want an easy “superfood” dish to accompany your favourite meals?
+This versatile wholegrain recipe boasts turmeric’s health benefits and an earthy, nutty flavour.

 There are many reasons to add turmeric into the diet.
 The powerful spice is one with many researched health benefits, and it even made it onto my lists of: